 You may also consider calling us at 816-753-5144 before arriving to ensure you will be seen for testing that day.
 Patients must check in by 7:30 to be seen before the close of testing hours.”

 -Monday, Tuesday, Wednesday from 9:00am to 7:30pm (last patient taken)

 -Friday from 9:00am - 2:00pm

 HIV testing is also offered as part of a standard slate of tests for new patients of the Kansas City CARE Clinic.

 STD* Counseling & Testing Hours – All clinics are on a walk-in basis.

 Broadway office: Mondays starts at 5:00pm

 Testing requires patient registration, so please bring a Picture ID.

-Due to having a limited number of spots, it is recommended that you arrive two hours prior to the start of the clinic.
+Due to having a limited number of spots, it is recommended that you arrive 15 to 30 minutes prior to the start of the clinic.

 *The following tests are available during these STD clinics: chlamydia, gonorrhea, hepatitis B&C, HIV, and other STDs on a case-by-case basis.
 Call 816-777-2774 for more information.